-In December 2022, we filed an investigational new drug (IND) application for our third clinical program, PLN-101095, a dual inhibitor of av β 8 and av β 1 integrins for the treatment of solid tumors resistant to immune checkpoint inhibitors.
-In January 2023, we received FDA clearance of investigational new drug application, or IND, for our IND third clinical program to date, PLN-101095, a dual inhibitor of integrins av β 8 and initiated av β 1 for the treatment of solid tumors that are resistant to immune checkpoint inhibitors.
+In January 2023, we received FDA clearance of investigational new drug application, or IND, for our third clinical program to date, PLN-101095, a small molecule, dual selective inhibitor of integrins av β 3 and av β 1 for the treatment of solid tumors that are resistant to immune checkpoint inhibitors.
 We are currently dosing the third of five dose cohorts in a Phase 1 open label dose-escalation trial of PLN-101095 as monotherapy and in combination with pembrolizumab in patients with solid tumors that are resistant to immune checkpoint inhibitors.
-Preliminary data could be available as early as late 2024.
+Preliminary data could be available as is expected in late 2024 or early as late 2024, 2025.

 Our fourth program, PLN-101325, is in development for treatment of muscular dystrophies, including Duchenne muscular dystrophy.
-PLN-101325 is a monoclonal antibody designed to act as an allosteric agonist of integrin α 7 β 1.
-In the second first quarter of 2023 2024 regulatory clearance was received for the conduct of a first-in-human Phase 1 clinical study of PLN-101325 which is anticipated to be initiated in 2024.
+PLN-101325 is a monoclonal antibody designed to act as an allosteric agonist of integrin av β 1.
+In the first quarter of 2024, we received regulatory clearance was received for the conduct of a first-in-human Phase 1 clinical study of PLN-101325 which is anticipated to be initiated in 2024, PLN-101325.